 Stress commonly results when you feel your resources — for example, time, money or skills — are insufficient to deal with your responsibilities.
 Doing a ‘stress audit’, where you examine your demands and resources can be a useful first step in dealing with stress.

 One way to help deal with stress is to maintain a healthier mind and body.
-Try the following stress-buster tips.
+Try the following ways to reduce stress.

 - Exercise regularly and work off your tensions — but check with your doctor that your chosen physical activity is right for you.

-- Treat yourself to sufficient relaxation time — switch off for a while, as this will help to give you a refreshed and energetic outlook on life.
+- Treat yourself to self-care and relaxation time — switch off for a while, as this will help to give you a refreshed and energetic outlook on life.
 Learn yoga, meditation or other relaxation exercises.
+Having a massage or acupuncture may help.
+Mindfulness techniques may help to alleviate chronic stress.
+There are many online resources and mindfulness apps that can teach you.

 - Learn to accept what you cannot change but also learn to be more assertive, especially if you are one of those people who always say ‘yes’.
 Assertiveness training, setting clear boundaries and learning to say no can be very helpful in avoiding overload.

-- Spend time doing things you like, such as seeing people whose company you enjoy, listening to music, playing sport or gardening.
+- Do things you enjoy.
+Spend time doing things you like, such as seeing people whose company you enjoy, listening to music, playing sport or gardening.

-- Talk about troubles: confide in a special friend or a trained professional.
+- Talk about troubles: confide in a special friend or a trained professional such as a doctor, psychologist or counsellor.
 Another person may help you see your problem in a new light.

 You may think that you can, or should, deal with your problems yourself.
-But you should consider seeking help if:
+But you should seek professional help if:

 - you constantly worry and have trouble concentrating;